 Roast the Kabocha Squash

-- Liberally apply oil to the surface of the kabocha squash wedges.
+- Preheat your oven to 400°F. Liberally apply oil to the surface of the kabocha squash wedges.
 Add additional flavorings now.
 Place the wedges skin side down on a baking sheet and place it on the center rack of your oven.
 Bake them for 35 minutes or until the surface becomes a golden brown color.
 Sprinkle with salt.